TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 Find the output in the folder `covigator_test_fastq`.

-The above commands are useful to create the conda environments before hand.
+The above commands are useful to create the conda environments beforehand.

 **NOTE**: pangolin is the most time-consuming step of the whole pipeline.
 To make it faster, locate the conda environment that Nextflow created with pangolin (eg: `find $YOUR_NEXTFOW_CONDA_ENVS_FOLDER -name pangolin`) and run